Chris Chittell: Career

-Chittal acted for two seasons in the 1970s science fiction TV drama The Tomorrow People.
+Chittell acted for two seasons in the 1970s science fiction TV drama The Tomorrow People.
 His other film appearances included roles in The Beast in the Cellar (1970), The Weekend Murders (1971), The Raging Moon (1971), The Last Valley (1971), Erotic Inferno (1975), Golden Rendezvous (1977), Zulu Dawn (1979) and Game for Vultures (1979).
 He also appeared in a number of Swedish sex films in the 1970s including Swedish Sex Games (aka The Intruders and Let Us Play Sex) in 1975 (which also featured a young Stellan Skarsgård).

 He performed on stage at the Old Vic in Macbeth with Peter O'Toole.
 In 1972, Chittell appeared in the untransmitted Doomwatch episode "Sex and Violence", playing Dick Burns, widely believed to be a parody of Cliff Richard and Richard's part in the Nationwide Festival of Light.
 The "Sex and Violence" episode was included as part of the Doomwatch DVD box set release in April 2016.

 Honours

-He was awarded the British Empire Medal (BEM) in the 2019 Queen's Birthday Honours List for services to drama and charity.
+He was awarded the British Empire Medal (BEM) in the 2019 Birthday Honours for services to drama and charity.